bwvoss/failure-patterns-essay/README.md

 ```
 [src](https://github.com/Reactive-Extensions/RxJS)

-Reactive programming leverages collection pipelines.
+The pattern seen above is a collection pipeline.
 Collection pipelines are a pattern commonly seen in functional programming, and chain together small functions into a linear flow.
+This aids in readability, and simplifies the design by having many small failable parts instead of a single, coupled object.

 Passing in error handlers as callbacks encourages more generic abstractions, and allows handlers to be scoped to a smaller unit of work.
 Functional collection pipelines are easy to reason about and limit failure on a per-function basis.